 SHELL HOUSE TALKS

 Shell House Talks is unique in that it is the only site dedicated to the documentation of shell houses, although we have also explored the shell as a decorative motif in garden and house design, and as a religious symbol in architecture and pilgrimage.
+Another specialised area is cabinets of curios, sailors' valentines and shell collections.

 This website is the result of our years of travel and research through Great Britain, Ireland, mainland Europe and the Mediterranean.
 All photography is by Margaret.
 Throughout years of research and travel, we have examined and documented the work of shell artists from the post-Renaissance through to the 18th century, Victorian and contemporary period.